Things you need to do once Diagnosed

 1) Once diagnosed with cancer, you need to apply for your Social Security Disability benefits at your local office.
 Some Attorneys will help

-you in applying for free (we can help you find one near you).
+you apply for free (we can help you find one near you).
 It's best to contact an Attorney for help with this process even though you can apply yourself.

 3) Contact your health insurance provider and get a print out of your benefits.